-Today, anybody who has a high school diploma can sit for the test.
-Of course, there are other qualifications as well which might be notified time to time.
-As of 2014, more than 14,000 schools across the nation carry out this test.
+Today, anybody who is in a high school (10th,11th or 12th grade) can take the test.
+You can also take the test if you qualify for enlistment.
+More than 14,000 schools across the nation carry out this test.
 Every year, there are more than a million students who take this test, giving an authority to the importance of this test.

 What does the test consist of?

-The ASVAB test has eight sections that deal with your understanding the concepts and knowledge of Arithmetic Reasoning, Words, Paragraph Comprehension as well as Mathematics.
+The ASVAB test has 10 sections (for computer based test).
+Computer based test is adaptive (you get harder questions if you answer right) There are 9 sections for paper based tests.
+More than 70% students take computer based tests.
+It deals with your understanding the concepts and knowledge of Arithmetic Reasoning, Words, Paragraph Comprehension as well as Mathematics.
 You have to score well in each of the sections to have an overall good score.

 The aptitude test also determines whether you are actually fit to be in the army or not.
 After all, working in the military isn't for everybody.
 You need to be fit physically and have the right mental aptitude, in the absence of which you may not be able to survive in the environment.
 While a low score might deter your chances of joining the military it is also true that getting a high score will mean incentives and bonuses coming your way, urging you to join and be a part of the nation's military forces.